CtrlK

 Conciseness

 The skill is a template full of placeholders ([Component Name], [Description], etc.) rather than actionable content.
-It explains concepts Claude already knows (what C4 components are, what interfaces are) and includes verbose boilerplate sections like 'Use this skill when' / 'Do not use this skill when' that add little value.
+It explains concepts Claude already understands (what C4 components are, what interfaces are) and includes verbose boilerplate sections like 'Use this skill when' / 'Do not use this skill when' that add little value.
 The 'Key Principles' section restates basic C4 model knowledge.

 1 / 3